sharvari257/ResumeBuilder/README.md

 5. Download functionality to save resumes on user’s local computer.

 #Technologies Used

-Frontend: HTML, CSS, Bootstrap
+1. Frontend: HTML, CSS, Bootstrap
-Backend: PHP
+2. Backend: PHP
-Database: MySQL
+3. Database: MySQL

 #Getting Started
 1. Clone the Repository:
                 git clone https://github.com/sharvari257/ResumeBuilder.git
 2. Set up the database:
-        I. Create a database with a name matching the configuration “config.php”.
+   2.1.
+Create a database with a name matching the configuration “config.php”.
 This file would have the database connection.
-        II.
-Import the database.sql file(s) to create tables and initial data.
+   2.2 Import the database.sql file(s) to create tables and initial data.
-3. Start the local server:
+4. Start the local server:
         Place the project file in web server’s root directory [path to save file to: xampp/htdocs/<project_file>]
-4. Alternatively, use XAMPP to create local server environment.
+5. Alternatively, use XAMPP to create local server environment.

 #Usage
 1. Access the application in your web browser (e.g., http://localhost/resume-builder).